 The decision concluded that AB InBev is dominant on the Belgian beer market.
-Due to the market domination in Belgium, the beer giant can increase beer prices independently from competitors and remain immune to price competition.
-In neighboring Netherlands however AB InBev is facing more competition.
+Due to the market dominance in Belgium, the beer giant can increase beer prices independently from competitors and remain immune to price competition.
+In neighboring Netherlands, however, AB InBev is facing more competition.
 Therefore the multinational sold its Jupiler beer for cheaper prices than in Belgium.
 In Belgium, AB InBev obstructed supermarkets and wholesalers from selling Jupiler at lower prices, for example through changes in packaging and labeling for Belgian retailers.

-The firm will now provide mandatory food information in both French and Dutch on products for sale in Belgium, France and the Netherlands for the next five years.
+The beer giant will now provide mandatory food information in both French and Dutch on products for sale in Belgium, France and the Netherlands for the next five years.

 Trade violations appear common practice